 How we think about death influences how we live today.
-Heidegger, for example, told us that life is best lived in light of one's death.
+Heidegger told us that life is best lived in light of one's death.
 The death of Socrates, as told by Plato, is philosophically famous as a example of a good life and a good death.

 I have done many funerals.
 I did the funerals of my mother, my father, and Linda's mother and father.
 My infant stillborn son David never got a funeral because of the crazy circumstances surrounding his expiration.
+Tomorrow morning I will do a funeral of a beloved friend.
 When you minister at a funeral you deal with death.
 You meet with people whose loved ones are gone.

 I have cried at the death of loved ones.
 I cried when we put our dog So-Fee "to sleep" a few years ago.
 That was one of the hardest things I have ever done.
 We loved her so much!
 Driving her to the veterinarian's office as when she was dying was, for me, ridiculously painful.
 The fact that she trusted in us, in me, but could not be communicated to, made the situation harder.
 It also made me angry.
 Angry... at death... at the fact of death.

 My loss of David made me, in some way, "a man of sorrows, acquainted with grief."
-Once or twice a year I would speak, representing HOPING, to parents who had lost their children in the hospital.
+Once or twice a year I would speak, representing HOPING, to parents who lost their children in the hospital.
 That was intense.
 It feels intense as I write about it.

-I once did a funeral where friends of the drug-overdosed deceased were having a tailgate "party" in the funeral parking lot.
+I once did a funeral where friends of the drug-overdosed deceased were having a tailgate "party" in the funeral home parking lot.
 Alcohol was their drug of choice for dealing with grief.
 They staggered into the funeral service having failed to "drown their sorrows."

 At a funeral I share how forgiveness is possible in Jesus, and how in his resurrection we have hope beyond the grave.
 As I speak I see people who are listening, who are HOPING.
 Some who live in denial come out of that dark closet and stand, for a while, in the light.
-In that moment they are looking for some hope, and before them stands the Hope of the World.
+In that moment they are looking for some hope, as before them stands the Hope of the World.

 How do I handle death?
 I like what Thomas Merton said after one of his healthy meditations on life's mortality: "The important thing is simply turning to [God] daily, preferring his will and mystery to everything that is evidently and tangibly "mine.""
 (Conjectures of a Guilty Bystander) Note the quotes around the word "mine" since, obviously, we own nothing in this earthly life.
 This includes other people.
 Even we are not our own.

 Therefore, I have hope, and you can, too.
-Today I choose to live in the light of that eschatological hope and connect with "Christ, the HOPE of glory."
+I choose to live in the light of that eschatological hope and connect with "Christ, the HOPE of glory."